cinus-ue/cheatsheets/linux/linux.md

 ## USER INFORMATION AND MANAGEMENT
 ```
-$ id                                ---display the user and group ids of your current user.
+$ id                                ---display the user and group ids of your current user
-$ last                              ---display the last users who have logged onto the system.
+$ last                              ---display the last users who have logged onto the system
 $ last -F                           ---display complete login & logout times
 $ last -x                           ---display last shutdown time
 $ last -x shutdown
-$ who                               ---show who is logged into the system.
+$ who                               ---show who is logged into the system
 $ who -r                            ---display the current runlevel
 $ who -a                            ---list logged in users
 $ users
 $ who -b                            ---display the time of last system boot
-$ w                                 ---show who is logged in and what they are doing.
+$ w                                 ---show who is logged in and what they are doing
-$ groupadd test                     ---create a group named "test".
+$ groupadd test                     ---create a group named "test"
-$ useradd -c "content" -m test      ---create an account named test
+$ useradd -c "content" -m test      ---create an account named "test"
-$ userdel test                      ---delete the test account.
+$ userdel test                      ---delete the test account
 $ usermod -aG sales test            ---add test account to the sales group
 ```